 This award provides you with the skill set and qualifications to assess, within their own subject area, so your candidates may gain certification of competence.

-Part Time (structured): work-based
+- Part-time (structured): work-based

-For information on costs of this course please contact the college at which you wish to study.
+For information on costs of this course please contact the campus where you wish to study.

-External scholarships and financial support may be available.
-Contact the relevant university partner college for more information.
+External scholarships and financial support, such as an Individual Training Account, may be available.
+Please contact the relevant UHI partner college for more information.

 This PDA will be studied as part of ongoing staff training to allow you to support staff studying on VQ programmes.

 Students may wish to progress to the PDA in Internal Verification of Workplace Assessment.

 You can use the above QR code to connect directly to the course details.